 - University of Oxford, 07.02.2019: "The Aporia of Physics III.3: Aristotle on Action and Affection".
 Workshop in Ancient Philosophy.

 - British Society for the History of Philosophy, King's College London, 24-26.04.2018: "Aristotle on Instrumental Changes".
 BSHP Annual Conference 2019.

-Other, future projects I hope to pursue one day include the philosophy of Margaret Cavendish (and her views on intelligent matter), and Aristotle's understanding of and arguments against his predecessors (especially in Physics I, De Anima I, Metaphysics I & VII).
+Future projects I hope to pursue include researching the history of philosophy of action and agency more broadly, and Aristotle's understanding of and arguments against his predecessors (especially in Physics I, De Anima I, Metaphysics I & VII).